This delicious summer stone fruit Panzanella salad is hearty enough for a meal or great alongside a main course. It’s a great use for day-old bread!

 - Preheat oven to 400° F. Place bread cubes in a single layer on a foil-lined baking sheet and bake, stirring every few minutes, until toasted (about 10-15 minutes).

-- In a large bowl, toss cooled toasted bread with peaches, plums, tomatoes, onion, mozzarella, salami, mint and basil.
+- In a large bowl, toss cooled toasted bread with peaches, plums, tomatoes, cherries, mozzarella, mint and basil.

 - Serve with salt, pepper, oil and vinegar.